Terms and conditions

 Please note: We are currently reviewing the distribution of parchments and will update this information when a decision has been made.

-If you or your guests require a visa to gain entry into the United Kingdom to attend your graduation ceremony you may request a visa support letter by completing the form here.
-Please note that you may only request a visa support letter for yourself and any guests that have a reserved place booked at the ceremony.
+If you or your guests require a visa to gain entry into the United Kingdom to attend your graduation ceremony you may request a visa support letter by providing details when you book your ceremony tickets.
+You may only request a visa support letter for yourself and any guests that have a reserved place booked at the ceremony.

 The University cannot intervene in any visa application procedure and any decision made by UK Visas and Immigration is final.
 Please see information on refunds for visa refusal.